We are all in agreement that people deserve to earn a fair wage – that is not in question.

 One very recent issue is the closure of pre-vocational training jobs and facilities.
 Many people worked at these sites by CHOICE but that has been taken away because everyone deserves minimum wage.
 That’s fine – but in order to do the work to earn minimum wage, many of these people need paid supports in order to find and keep a job.

-The issues is not only what the employer will pay the employee but who will pay for the support needed so the employee is able to work?
+The issue is not only what the employer will pay the employee but who will pay for the support needed so the employee is able to work?
 We need to address this issue.

 Currently the wage to a job vendor (in King County, Washington) is $73.00/hour whether an individual is receiving supports to find a job, or receiving job coaching to maintain a job.
 The counties authorize a certain number of hours for each person within employment services.
 There is a cap of $3,600 payment to a vendor per month (approximately 50 hours of employment for the employee who makes about minimum wage if they are actually employed.)